APA-Accredited Internship In Health Service Psychology

 Gulf Coast beaches are just an hour's drive away, and Houston's warm climate allows residents to enjoy outdoor activities throughout the year.
 It is three hours to the Texas hill country, and there are regularly scheduled shuttle flights between all Texas cities.
 It is also a reasonable drive to both New Orleans and the Mexican border.

-Division of Student Affairs
+Division of Student Affairs and Enrollment Services

 Counseling and Psychological Services